Nebraska Sen. Fischer is favorite amid plenty of opponents

 LINCOLN, Neb.
-(AP) - Nebraska voters on Tuesday will pick U.S. Senate nominees for both parties out of crowded fields of candidates who hope to claim the seat held by incumbent Republican Deb Fischer.
+(AP) - Nebraska voters will pick Senate nominees for both parties Tuesday out of crowded fields of candidates who hope to claim the seat held by Republican Deb Fischer.

-Fischer faces a primary challenge from four fellow Republicans but is expected to win the party's nomination as she seeks a second term.
+Fischer faced a primary challenge from four fellow Republicans but was expected to win the party's nomination for a second term.
 The winner of the GOP contest will enter the general election as a heavy favorite in deep-red Nebraska.

 Fischer has focused on her first-term accomplishments, including her work to pass highway funding legislation.
 She also stressed her Senate experience, such as her position on an Armed Services subcommittee.